fisayoafolayan/kiln/README.md

                                     cmd/server/    (runnable server)
 ```

-kiln uses [bob](https://github.com/stephenafamo/bob) under the hood to read
+kiln uses [bob](https://github.com/stephenafamo/bob) (v0.42.0+) under the hood
-your database schema.
-You don't need to know bob — kiln sets it up and manages
+to read your database schema.
+You don't need to know bob — kiln sets it up and
-it automatically.
+manages it automatically.

+**Foreign key resolution:** kiln reads bob's generated relationship structs to
+accurately resolve FK relationships — even when column names don't match table
+names (e.g. `author_id → users`).
+This is how nested routes like
+`GET /users/{id}/posts` are discovered automatically.

 ---